 Features of the Fulton Center for Sustainability Studies

-- 50-acre farmstead, including a seven-acre, USDA Certified Organic and Certified Naturally Grown vegetable farm, passive-solar greenhouses and display gardens.
+- 50-acre farmstead, including a seven-acre, USDA Certified Organic produce farm with passive-solar high tunnels and display gardens.

-- Interpretive nature trail through a woodland and along the Conococheague Creek.
+- Interpretive nature three quarter mile trail through a woodland and along the Conococheague Creek.

 - The historic Owens Barn and Tooke Farmhouse, both Civil War-era buildings.